A Deep Learning-Based Method for Power System Resilience Evaluation

 \subsection{Simulation-Based Methods for Resilience Evaluation}

-Simulation-based methods typically comprise three models: a system model, a hazard model, and a fragility model \cite{R27,R28,R38,R41,R44}.
-The behavior of the system components is determined by the component characteristics, the hazard profile, and the fragility model.
-For each hazard applied to the system, the system's performance is recorded to calculate the system resilience metrics \cite{R14}.
+Simulation-based methods evaluate resilience by modeling the behavior of system components under hazardous conditions.
+A typical framework includes three elements: a system model, a hazard model, and a fragility model \cite{R27,R28,R38,R41,R44, R72}.
+For each simulated hazard, the performance of the system is tracked and resilience metrics are calculated \cite{R14}.

-The fragility model can be developed from recorded historical outage events or through physical modeling.
-The fragility model in \cite{R7} was developed based on Hurricane Hermine power outage data.
-Monte Carlo simulation was utilized to estimate the potential impacts of two resilience policy/investment decisions: investing in infrastructure component upgrade and replacement and reducing component restoration time for faster recovery.
-The fragility of distribution components subjected to ice storms was investigated through physical modeling, considering four different failure modes and the effect of wind attack angle in \cite{R38}.
+Fragility models can be developed either empirically or through physical modeling.
+For example, the fragility model in \cite{R7} was derived from outage records of Hurricane Hermine, and Monte Carlo simulations were used to evaluate two investment strategies: upgrading components and reducing restoration time.
+Alternatively, \cite{R38} investigated the fragility of distribution components under ice storms using physical modeling, accounting for four failure modes and the influence of wind attack angle.

-In some works, reliability and resilience have been jointly studied \cite{R18,R24}.
-Resilience can also be analyzed for interconnected infrastructure systems.
-For example, resilience has been examined in energy systems, including gas, heat, and power \cite{R21,R29,R30,R42}.
-Similarly, resilience has been studied in power, gas, and water systems in \cite{R45}.
-The authors of \cite{R22} proposed InfraRisk, a simulation platform designed to study interconnected power-water-transport systems.
+Simulation approaches have also been extended beyond single networks.
+Some studies jointly analyzed reliability and resilience \cite{R18,R24}, while others examined interdependent infrastructures.
+For instance, resilience has been studied in combined electricity, gas, and heat networks \cite{R21,R29,R30,R42}, and in coupled power, gas, and water systems \cite{R45}.
+The InfraRisk platform proposed in \cite{R22} further integrates power, water, and transportation infrastructures for comprehensive risk assessment.

-There are advantages and disadvantages to simulation-based methods for power system resilience evaluation.
-One significant advantage is that we can fully model system behavior using a system model, an attack model, and a fragility model.
-This capability allows for multiple simulations with varying parameters, providing an excellent opportunity to compare the resilience of different system designs and enhancement strategies.
-However, a notable disadvantage is that the developed model often oversimplifies real-world scenarios.
-As a result, simulation-based methods may only provide theoretical results, which can significantly differ from actual real-world situations.
+The main strength of simulation-based methods lies in their flexibility: By varying system, hazard, and fragility parameters, researchers can conduct controlled experiments and compare different designs or investment strategies.
+However, these models inevitably simplify complex real-world conditions.
+As a result, their predictions may diverge significantly from observed outcomes, limiting their value for practical decision-making when detailed and accurate system data are unavailable.